openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/authorization/policies/_create-edge-router-policy-cli.md

 import CliLoginMd from '/docs/_cli-login.md'

-To create an Edge Router Policy using the CLI issue the following commands.
+To create an edge router policy using the CLI issue the following commands.

 1. ensure you are logged in with the CLI.